Branding & Re-Branding

 Branding is one of the most important aspects of any business or organization.
-A brand is an identifiable entity which defines what a company or product line stands for, the promise(s) it makes, and the personality it conveys to its audience.
-A brand will instantly inform a consumer about a company’s reputation, what they offer, the quality, and several other attributes.
-The mere mention or sight of a brand-name, its logo, or even the sound of a brand-name jingle, is attached to several consumer perceptions of and experiences with that company.
+A brand is an identifiable entity which defines what a company or product line stands for, the promise(s) it makes, as well as the personality it conveys to its audience.
+A brand will instantly inform a consumer about a company’s reputation.
+It will also inform what they offer, the quality of those offers, in addition to several other attributes.
+The mere mention or sight of a brand-name, its logo, or even the sound of a brand-name jingle, is attached to several consumer perceptions of, and experiences with, that company.
 All of this will enable a consumer to make a decision on whether or not they will trust and purchase the brand-name.
-What consumers think of your brand will affect the types of consumers you attract, the purchasing of your brand, and the reputation your brand will carry for future and repeat purchases.
+What consumers think of your brand will affect the types of consumers you attract, the purchasing of your brand, and the reputation your brand will carry for future as well as repeat purchases.

 Is Re-Branding Necessary?

 To survive in business, change and adaptation is necessary.
-Your brand may immediately or eventually need to evolve in order to ensure it keeps up-to-date with the changing needs and trends in the marketplace.
-You can’t run your company the same way forever–if you do, you are likely to lose customers.
-Re-branding is often necessary to stay relevant to the times in which a brand exists, and to ensure its future success.
-Re-branding is also necessary if you wish to change the audience you wish to cater towards, and the message you wish to convey about your product(s) and/or service(s).
+Your brand may immediately or eventually need to evolve, in order to ensure it keeps up-to-date with the changing needs and trends in the marketplace.
+You can’t run your company the same way forever.
+If you do so, you are likely to lose customers.
+Re-branding is often necessary in order to stay relevant to the times in which a brand exists, as well as to ensure its future success.
+Re-branding is also necessary if you wish to change the audience you wish to cater towards, as well as the message you wish to convey about your product(s) and/or service(s).

 Keys to an Effective Brand Strategy

-- Target Audience: Determining who your audience is [who is most likely to buy your product(s) and/or service(s)] will allow you to figure out the correct message to send, and how to convey it
+- Target Audience: Determining who your audience is.
+Who is most likely to buy your product(s) and/or service(s)?
+This will allow you to figure out the correct message to send, as well as how to convey it

 - Brand Promise: The message which speaks to your target audience.
 This will tell them what to expect from purchasing your product(s) and/or service(s)